(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 Facts About Dog Fighting

-Dogfighters usually find their potential dogs at animal shelters, from the streets, by stealing them or raising them on their own.
-Dogs are scalded, choked, bitten, starved, partially drowned, cut, electrocuted, and any other depraved way you can think of to torture an animal in order to “make them mean.”
+Dogfighters usually find their potential dogs at animal shelters, from the streets, by stealing them, or raising them on their own.
+Dogs are scalded, choked, bitten, starved, partially drowned, cut, electrocuted, and tortured in any other depraved way you can think of to torture an animal in order to “make them mean.”

 It’s impossible for these facts to land lightly on anyone with a conscience and a heart.